- Home

 How can you beat energy price rises?

-You can find all the most recent information in our article on the current energy crisis and what to do about soaring costs.
+You can find all the most recent information in our article Should I fix my energy prices?

 You may however, be able to make a number of simple lifestyle changes to help you save money on your energy bills, which could potentially save you up to around £700 a year.
 For example, turning your thermostat down one degree, draught-proofing your home and switching to energy-saving light bulbs can all make a difference to bills.